(This is a great case study on the “big middle” by Garrett Moon, TodayMade.

 - They liked the product.
 We were gaining passionate users that relied on what we were offering.

 - Our new features were resonating well.
 Our users wanted a better inbox and awesome publishing.
-Our worries about monitoring were un-founded.
+Our worries about monitoring were unfounded.
 This was not a major reason that our users used the app.
-We needed to invest our time into alternate areas.
+We needed to invest our time in alternate areas.

 2. We conducted a real survey.
-Believe it or not, but we had never really conducted a survey of our users.
-I am glad we didn’t, because we would have asked all the wrong questions.
+Believe it or not, but we had never really surveyed our users.
+I am glad we didn’t because we would have asked all the wrong questions.
 We accidentally stumbled on a free tool by KISSmetrics called Survey.io that we shared with our users.
-We learned at lot.
+We learned a lot.

 - They were getting our concept.
-The liked the single inbox interface, and appreciated our clean simplicity.
+They liked the single inbox interface and appreciated our clean simplicity.
 TodayLaunch helped them get more done more often.
 It was working!

 - As much as we tried to pretend that we weren’t in competition with HootSuite, our users thought we were.
 This was a huge revelation, particularly with our marketing message.
 We were being compared to HootSuite no matter what, so we might as well own it.
 And, own it we did.

 3. We gathered feedback from our competitors.
 Now it just feels stupid.
-Up until this point we hadn’t done enough to consider what our competitors were doing.
-For so long, we believed that a scrappy startup couldn’t compete with a VC funded powerhouse like HootSuite so we shut our eyes and focused on our local market.
-In reality, we did’t need to.
+Up until this point, we hadn’t done enough to consider what our competitors were doing.
+For so long, we believed that a scrappy startup couldn’t compete with a VC-funded powerhouse like HootSuite, so we shut our eyes and focused on our local market.
+In reality, we didn't need to.
 HootSuite will always be HootSuite.
-We had tapped into a group of people that were choosing to not use the biggest name in the business.
+We had tapped into a group of people that were choosing not to use the biggest name in the business.
 They had good reasons for doing so, and we could capitalize on that.
 Even venture-backed businesses have weaknesses.

-- We already had key features that our competitors users were asking for, but they weren’t the features that we were talking about in our marketing.
-We had taken for granted that things that made us the most different.
+- We already had key features that our competitor's users were asking for, but they weren’t the ones we were talking about in our marketing.
+We had taken for granted the things that made us the most different.

 - HootSuite has a lot of fans, but there are plenty of people that wanted something different.
 We could, and already were, building a movement around that.